daavidrgz/gtheme-docs/README.md

 {% endhint %}

 {% hint style="info" %}
-Keep in mind that you must select the Desktop Environment (in our example is bspwm) in your Display Manager (aka login screen).
+Keep in mind that you must select the Desktop Environment (in our example is bspwm) in your Display Manager (a.k.a. login screen).
 {% endhint %}

-### Applying your first theme
+## Applying your first theme

 At this point, **you should have a desktop installed** (otherwise it will presumably not work).